cqrlosArch/workflow-gulp/README.md

 <h1 align="center">Gulp Workflow </h1>

-# Gulp Workflow to compile Babel, Sass, Pug and Images
+# Gulp Workflow to compile javascript, css, html and images

-Workflow of pug, sass and javascript workflow for static page projects.
+Workflow of pug, sass and esBuild for static page projects.

 Use Gulp version 4 to execute the tasks.